APyFloatArray

 Reshape the APyFloatArray to the specified shape without changing its data.

-Remove axes of size one at the specified axis/axes, if no axís is given removes all dimensions with size one.
+Remove axes of size one at the specified axis/axes.

 Return the sum of the elements along specified axis/axes.